Celebrating Indigenous Peoples’ history and stories

 Mandatory Indigenous cultural competency course for all employees in Canada

 Scotiabank’s Indigenous cultural competency program provides all employees with an introductory course to build awareness of the diversity of Indigenous cultures in Canada and apply this understanding to advance inclusion and belonging.
-The course connects historical and contemporary Indigenous experiences to present-day relationships with Canadian governments, communities, and financial institutions.
-In 2021, this course became mandatory for all employees in Canada and all global employees serving Canadian customers.
+The course connects historical and contemporary Indigenous experiences to present-day relationships with Canadian governments, communities, and financial institutions and is mandatory for all employees in Canada and all global employees serving Canadian clients.

 Benefits for Indigenous Employees

-Through one of our employee benefits suppliers, the Bank offers an online story-based mental health resource supported by Indigenous wellness providers to all Indigenous employees.
+Through Telus Health AbilitiCBT, one of our employee benefits suppliers, the Bank offers an online story-based mental health resource supported by Indigenous wellness providers to all Indigenous employees.
+Telus Health AbilitiCBT Indigenous is a Bank-provided mental health resource in partnership with Telus Health for employees who self-identify as Indigenous.
+AbilitiCBT Indigenous is an online story-based mental health resource supported by Indigenous wellness providers.

 Member of the Canadian Council for Aboriginal Business

-Scotiabank is a proud member of the Canadian Council for Aboriginal Business, where we hold a prestigious Gold Certification for Progressive Aboriginal Relations.
+Scotiabank is a proud member of the Canadian Council for Aboriginal Business.
 This third-party certification recognizes companies that have demonstrated effective programs and policies to maximize involvement with Indigenous communities.

 Helping Indigenous clients turn systemic constraints into economic opportunity